 Training and Workshops

 The University of Texas at Dallas Institutional Review Board (IRB) requires all individuals working with human subjects in research complete an instructional program before the IRB will review an application.
-This policy reflects UT Dallas’s commitment to the protection of the rights and welfare of human subjects in research and incorporates the requirements of the National Institutes of Health (NIH).
+This policy reflects UT Dallas’s commitment to the protection of the rights and welfare of human subjects in research.

-The required training can be completed through one of two online tutorials:
+The required training must be completed through an online tutorial, accessed by logging into eLearning:

 Upon successful completion of the course, a completion certificate must be printed and retained by the researcher.
-A copy of the certificate must be submitted to the UT Dallas Office of Research Compliance as part of the researcher’s first human subjects proposal.
+A copy of the certificate should also be submitted to the UT Dallas Office of Research Compliance as part of the researcher’s first human subjects proposal.

 This training requirement covers not only Principal Investigators, but also all individuals identified as a research assistant who are responsible for the design and conduct of the study.
-The Principal Investigator will submit a copy of the NIH or CITI completion certificate for each of the research assistants.
+The Principal Investigator will submit a copy of the completion certificate for each individual working on the study.
 Personnel external to UT Dallas who conduct human subjects’ research at or with UT Dallas must also complete the required training or provide proof of equivalent training.